In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is obsessive

 In obsessive compulsive personality disorder, thoughts tend to be ego-syntonic, so they’re consistent with what the person actually wants and believes.
 Someone with OCPD might want their house cleaned in exactly a certain way because that’s the only “right” way to do it.
 Friction can develop in social relationships because of the need for control on the part of the person with OCPD.

-Options for treating obsessive compulsive personality disorder include CBT, psychodynamic psychotherapy, and SSRI antidepressants.
 Treatment can be difficult, especially since part of OCPD is believing that one is doing things the “right” way.
 As a result, people with the disorder may not have enough insight to see the need for treatment.
-Psychodynamic psychotherapy might be helpful for developing more insight, but therapy is unlikely to have much success if the individual doesn’t see a need for change.
+In terms of pharmacotherapy, some benefits have been shown from the SSRI antidepressant fluvoxamine and the mood stabilizer carbamazepine.

 During my nursing career, I don’t think I ever worked with any clients diagnosed with OCPD.
 I can’t think of anyone I knew socially that seemed to have it, either.
-But the people I’ve known that were “a little OCD” were definitely far closer to OCPD than OCD.
+But the people I’ve known who fit the colloquial description of being “a little OCD” were definitely far closer to OCPD than OCD.

 Is this a disorder that you were familiar with?
 And does it sound to you like there’s a resemblance to the way “a little OCD” gets used inappropriately?